 Here are some common trends we saw:

-Restaurants like Chipotle are blocking seats to ensure adequate physical distancing and the limit of six people per group.
+Restaurants like Chipotle are blocking seats to ensure adequate physical distancing.

 Joey Restaurants have clear plexiglass barriers between tables that creates a safe atmosphere for diners.

 Restaurants like Black Rice have tables between parties spaced out more than six-feet apart.

 Payment areas often have a plexiglass barrier to protect guests and staff.

 Most restaurants, cafes and bars have a pick-up/ waiting area to make sure dine-in capacities are being followed.
 Diners are required to register their phone or contact methods.

 If the restaurant is a local favourite, you might see lines like this forming during peak hours!